-By a "Shift" we mean that the in and out points of the clips on the timeline are changed by the same amount.
+By a "Shift" we mean that the in and out points of the clips on the timeline are changed by the same amount of time.
 Sometimes the duration of the clip on the timeline is changed and you will see stripes on your clips.
 This is not strictly a "bug" but a behavior from Adobe, related to how to transfer timecode after a footage relocation.

-There's an Adobe bug of NTSC timecode interpretation (framerate of 23.976 or 29.97).
-We created the BRAW Studio Panel in order to correct those timecodes from your imported
+There's an Adobe bug with NTSC timecode interpretation (framerate of 23.976 or 29.97).
+We created the BRAW Studio Panel in order to correct those timecodes from your imported .braw clips.

 Note that some clips could be shifted and others not.
-It could also happen if you modified the timecodes manually and it can happen to any other video whose format is not
+It could also happen if you modified the timecodes manually and it can happen to any other video file whose format is not .BRAW.

-When PPro wants you to relocate the files, you need to untick the option "Align Timecode".
-The shift should be avoided !
+When PPro wants you to relocate the files, you need to untick the option "Align Timecode" and the shift should be avoided !

 Now, the option will be disabled every time you will need to locate files (for new projects also), even if the "Locate" action is done automatically by Premiere Pro.